Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Results

 \subsection{Power Spectra}

-The noise subtracted galaxy auto-power spectra and cross-power spectra for NGP and HS-82 are shown in Fig. \ref{fig:power_spectra_all_original_a} and for SGP Part-1 and Part-2 are shown in Fig. \ref{fig:power_spectra_all_original_b}.
-The red solid line is the theoretical power spectrum obtained with the best fit values of the parameters $b$ and $A$.
-The errors are estimated from the diagonal of the covariance matrix described in section \ref{sec:errors} using the best fit values of $b$ and $A$.
-The constraints on galaxy linear bias and amplitude of cross-power spectrum from Maximum Likelihood Estimation are described in section \ref{subsec:parameters}.
+The noise subtracted galaxy auto-power spectra and cross-power spectra for all four HELP fields are shown in Fig. \ref{fig:power_spectra_all_original}.
+The errors are estimated from the diagonal of the analytical covariance matrix described in section \ref{sec:errors} using the best fit values of $b_{0}$ and $A$.

 Before going over parameter estimation, we discuss the results of the null hypothesis.
 We calculate the probability that the estimated signal is consistent with no correlation between galaxy over-density and lensing convergence fields.
 The $\chi^{2}_{null}$ values are calculated using